 Make an appointment with a doctor or other healthcare professional if you have any symptoms that worry you.

 If your healthcare professional thinks you might have ampullary cancer, you may be referred to a specialist.
 This might be a doctor who specializes in treating diseases and conditions of the digestive system, called a gastroenterologist.
 If a cancer diagnosis is made, you also may be referred to a doctor who specializes in treating cancer.
 This doctor is called an oncologist.

 Because appointments can be brief, it's a good idea to be prepared.
 Here's some information to help you get ready.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

-Your time with your doctor is limited, so preparing a list of questions will help make the most of your time together.
-List questions from most important to least important in case time runs out.
-For ampullary cancer, some basic questions to ask your doctor include:
+Your time with your healthcare team is limited, so preparing a list of questions can help you make the most of your time together.
+List your questions from most important to least important in case time runs out.
+For ampullary cancer, some basic questions to ask include:

 What to expect from your doctor

 - Have your symptoms been continuous or occasional?